Slavery in Brazil: Work

 Labor performed by both slave and freed women was largely divided between domestic work and the market scene, which was much larger in urban cities like Salvador, Recife and Rio de Janeiro.
 There was a significant difference between urban and rural slavery and that had an influence on everything from work to patterns of sociability.
-Since men usually outnumbered the women in the rural zones, many of the slaves were imported from Africa.
-In urban zones though, women were used highly in the domestic setting and even added to dowries for new brides.
-The domestic work women performed for owners was traditional, consisting of cooking, cleaning, laundry, fetching water, and childcare.
-Along with domestic work, the abolitionist legislation hinged upon enslaved women’s reproductive bodies (Roth).
-From this women were stripped of their newborns and if enslaved, were forced to practice wet nursing.
-Wet nursing is the mercenary act of using the breast milk produced by birthing a child and using it to feed another child.
-Their masters to perform wet-nursing in order to earn an income would rent out many enslaved women.
-There were also times where freed women would provide their breast milk to others for money.
-Roth explains of the 1871 Law of the Free Womb tended to increase the slave owners’ disregard for the free children of enslaved women.
-She goes on to say that instead of seeing these children as a potential investment, they were seen more as a nuisance and that they needed to be rid of.
-A new mother's milk was seen as a lucrative source of profit and as the final abolition was continuously being fought for in the 1880s, the price of the milk continued to increase and became more and more popular.
+Since men usually outnumbered the women in the rural zones, many of the enslaved were trafficked from Africa.
+Women were used highly in the domestic setting and even added to dowries for new brides.
+The domestic work women performed for enslavers consisted of cooking, cleaning, laundry, fetching water, and childcare and their services were commonly advertised in newspapers for rent.
+Newly postpartum enslaved women were also utilized as wet nurses by the wealthy elite.
+Due to their other skills, wet nurses could be kept on as amas secas ("dry nurses") once the child was weaned.
+While wet nursing was most commonly performed by enslaved women, towards the end of the 19th century, free white women and women of color could earn a wage as a wet nurse in a practice labelled "mercenary breastfeeding" by the Brazilian elite.
+The 1871 Law of the Free Womb tended to increase the slave owners’ disregard for the free children of enslaved women.

 In the 1870s, 87–90% of slave women in Rio worked as domestic servants, and an estimated 34,000 slave and free women labored as domestics.
 When working as a slave in the domestic setting, you were trained as cooks, household servants, washerwomen, seamstresses, and laundresses, the more skills acquired, the higher the market value of the slave.
 Thus, Brazilian women in urban centers often blurred the lines that separated the work and lives of the slave and the free.
 Many enslaved women who worked in domestics would be used as a confidant or a middle-man between elite women and the outside world.
 The slaves would accompany young women to visit friends and run errands for them, much like a personal assistant.
 These urban slaves were a capital asset to any master because by Iberian law, any child of the slave, was then a slave as well.